 27. The Cliff Palace at Mesa Verde National Park is about as old as the Leaning Tower of Pisa.

 This park, which preserves the heritage of the area's ancestral Pueblo people, has no fewer than 5,000 archaeological sites—and those are just the ones that are known.
 The Anasazi lived here for 700 years (between 600 and 1300 CE).

-If you thought Hawaii was far, this is one of the most remote parks in the U.S. It's 2,600 miles southwest of American Samoa's shores and stretches across three of the territory's islands (Tutuila, Ofu, and Ta'ū).
-It's also the only U.S. National Park site south of the equator.
+If you thought Hawaii was far, this is one of the most isolated parks in the U.S. The exceptionally remote park is located 2,600 miles southwest of American Samoa's shores and stretches across three of the territory's islands (Tutuila, Ofu, and Ta'ū).
+It's also the only U.S. national park site south of the equator.

 The park's name goes back to the Oglala Sioux's ancestors, who called it mako sica, translated as "land bad."
 French-Canadian fur trappers later built on that title, calling it les mauvaises terres a traverser, or "the badlands to cross."

 READ THIS NEXT: 37 Weird Facts About the Human Body That Will Blow Your Mind.